avery-gfs/CS-2/01-warm-up/README.md

 print(f"Hello {name}")
 ```

-4. Get a number as input and print out "positive", "negative", or "zero" depending on the sign of the number.
+**Conditionals:** Get a number as input and print out "positive", "negative", or "zero" depending on the sign of the number.

 ```py
 num = float(input("Enter a number: "))